anitagraser/TimeManager/README.md

 ## Supported Layer Types

-TimeManager has been tested with PostgreSQL layers, Spatialite layers, delimited text layers, and .shp shapefiles.
+TimeManager has been tested with PostGIS layers, Spatialite layers, delimited text layers, and .shp shapefiles.
 If you find that a layer of the types mentioned above doesn't behave correctly, please file a bug.
 If you want us to support new formats, file a feature request.

 The biggest tested dataset was a Spatialite table with indexed timestamps containing approximately 400,000 points, covering a time span of 24 hours.
 Stepping through the data for example in 1-hour-sized steps works without problems.